 My understanding of the situation is based on the developer's archaeologist's submission.
 While ring forts are the most common archaeological finds, this site has been listed as being of medium to high significance due to the number of burials found.
 We know that the greatest threat to archaeological sites is during a construction phase.
 There is a plan for the demolition of the existing house, foul drainage works within the site boundary, etc. According to the archaeological report, power lines and other connections will cut through the ring fort and cemetery and there will be movement of machines and storage of materials in sensitive areas.
 The insertion of service lines would require creating a trench 4 m wide and an adjacent works corridor.
 Also according to the report, the National Monuments Service discussed mitigation measures with the developer.

-Will the Department give some comment on the significance or otherwise of the finds on this site?
+Will the Department make some comment on the significance or otherwise of the finds on this site?
 Will the Department make a submission at some stage, be it as a third party or directly, to South Dublin County Council in the context of the planning application?